fsouoliveira/todolist/README.md

-Feel free to customize the content to reflect your application's specific details, such as the repository link and any additional features or instructions. ```markdown
 # Todo List Application

 A simple Todo List application built with Spring Boot.
 This application allows users to register, log in, and manage their tasks efficiently.